Johnson Legal Will Writing…

 You should also consider a Power of Attorney, which can save you thousands of pounds and unnecessary administration at any point in your lifetime should you become unable to deal with your affairs due to incapacity brought about by accident or illness etc. This important document should be considered at the same time as putting your Will in place.

-Hazel has a special interest in this area of law which enables her to do the best for you by taking careful account of each client’s personal circumstances, wishes and concerns.
+David has a special interest in this area of law which enables him to do the best for you by taking careful account of each client’s personal circumstances, wishes and concerns.